marco-looy/pega-dx-mcp/sample-questions.md

 Simple questions you can ask the MCP to perform tasks with each tool.

+## save_assignment_action
+- "Can you save the current form data in my assignment without submitting it?"
+- "I need to save my work in progress on this assignment and come back to it later"
+- "Save the recipe details I've entered so far without completing the assignment"

 ## ping_pega_service
 - "Can you check if I have a valid connection to my Pega application?"
 - "Test my Pega authentication setup"